Updated: Jul 27, 2021

 What are the risks of not medicating my child?
 Before I answer this question, I want to differentiate between not medicating, and not treating.
 I strongly believe that not treating ADHD at all is wrong, just like it would be wrong to choose to ignore a diabetes diagnosis.
 You may think that’s extreme, but the research shows that children who are not treated for ADHD are at increased risk of depression, suicide, eating disorders, substance abuse, early pregnancy, relationship and financial problems, dropping out of school, and job loss.
 Researchers have dedicated vast amounts of time and money studying ADHD over the last several years and there is an expansive repertoire of ADHD treatment from counseling and coaching, to diets and supplements, to neurofeedback.
 If medication isn’t where you want to start your treatment plan, that’s okay, and if you don’t plan to ever use medication, that’s okay too, but it’s important to know the facts.
 For us, medication has been like the bridge to access all of the other treatment options.
 My children’s brains were too chaotic for anything else to make sense, but with the medication, they could begin to employ organization and coping strategies, pay attention to their counselors, and begin to regulate their emotions.

 I’m going to talk about other strategies for managing ADHD in future posts, but medication is the topic I am asked about most frequently, so I wanted to start here.
 I hope this is helpful for you as you begin to navigate the confusing waters of treating ADHD.
-If you’d like to automatically receive future posts, subscribe by scrolling to the bottom of the page and you’ll also get my free printable “5 Questions to Ask About Medication”.
+You can download my free printable, "5 Quesions to Ask About Medication" here.
+If you’d like to automatically receive future posts, subscribe by scrolling to the bottom of the page and you’ll also get my free printable “10 Ways to Calm Your Emotional Child”.
 And if you need more help, feel free to book a Discovery Session to find out more about how coaching can help.
 I’m currently offering a limited number of free Discovery Sessions.
 Simply enter the code ADHD in the checkout.

 The content found on Flourishing Family Coaching’s website and blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding ADHD, anxiety, depression or any other medical conditions.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website or blog.